ccano/cc2223/session4/README.md

 # Docker Compose Use Case #1: Web server with Redis + Flask

-Make sure you have already installed both Docker Engine and Docker Compose.
-You don’t need to install Python or Redis, as both are provided by Docker images.

 ## Step 1: Setup

 Define the application dependencies.